pitalco/Clickscript/README.md

 If we are going to live in an ever growing digital & automated world, everyone is going to need to participate in building it.
 With ~28M software developers but ~5B software users, there is a massive chance of large future unemployment and minimal innovation if more builders cannot join the current builders in tech.
 Our mission is grand, and there's a large chance of failure, but someone has to try it. :)

 ## Roadmap
-- v0: Runtime and UI for building and running Clickscript files.
+- Alpha: Runtime and UI for building and running Clickscript files.
-- v1: Transpile Clickscript scripts into Python and/or NodeJS.
+- Beta: Transpile Clickscript scripts into Python and/or NodeJS.
 - Commercial Version: Import legacy .py and .js files into Clickscript
 - Beyond: Add support for more languages.